kecbigmt/inlinefy/README.md

-# inlinefy
+# css-inliner

 A CLI tool that converts CSS in style tags to inline styles in HTML files while preserving media queries.

 ## Use Case

 This tool is particularly useful when creating HTML emails.
 Many email clients don't support `<style>` tags, requiring CSS to be written as inline styles.
-With inlinefy, you can:
+With css-inliner, you can:

 1. Write your HTML email template using style tags for better maintainability
 2. Convert it to email-client-friendly HTML with inline styles